Difference of convex algorithms for bilevel programs with applications in hyperparameter selection: Numerical experiments on SV bilevel model selection

 and

-Obviously $F$, $f$ and $g$ are all convex functions defined an open set containing $X \times Y$. {Both $F$ and $f$ are bounded below on $X\times Y$}.
+Obviously $F$, $f$ and $g$ are all convex functions defined an open set containing $X \times Y$, and problem (SVBP) can be regarded as a special case of the DC bilevel program (DCBP). {Both $F$ and $f$ are bounded below on $X\times Y$}.
 When $\bar{\mathbf{w}}_{ub} \ge \bar{\mathbf{w}}_{lb} > 0$, $\mathcal{F}(x) \not =\emptyset$ for an open set containing $X$.
 And since $b_j \in \{-1,1\}$, $f(x,y)$ is coercive and continuous with respect to lower-level variable $y$ for any given $x$ in an open set containing $X$, thus $S(x) \not =\emptyset$ for all $x$ in an open set containing $X$.
 The function $g$ is smooth and $f$ is a sum of a smooth function and a function which is independent of variable $x$.
 Hence by Proposition \ref{partiald}, the partial differential formula (\ref{partialdnew1}) holds at each point $(x,y)$.
 Since the lower level constraints are affine, KKT conditions holds at any $y \in S(x)$ for any $x \in X$.
 Therefore, all conditions required by the convergence results of iP-DCA in Theorem \ref{convergence2} are satisfied.